Join our team

 Diversity and inclusion

-• Building staff skills through training opportunities, education, and awareness campaigns.
+• opportunities for staff training education, and awareness campaigns

-• Ongoing study of Council Policies and actions to ensure barriers, biases and potential discrimination are found and corrected.
+• the ongoing study of Council policies and actions to ensure barriers, biases and potential discrimination are found and corrected

-• Hosting internal events that recognise and celebrate key dates.
+• multiple internal events that recognise and celebrate key dates

-• Providing flexible working arrangements to help people to balance work responsibilities with family and lifestyle needs.
+• flexible working arrangements to help people to balance work responsibilities with family and lifestyle needs

-• Regular analysis and reporting of Gender Equity in the workplace to the Commission for Gender Equality In The Public Sector and delivering on our Gender Equality Action Plan.
+• regular analysis and reporting of gender equity in the workplace to the Commission for Gender Equality In The Public Sector

-• Participation in the annual Midsumma Pride March, undertaking Rainbow Tick Accreditation and introducing the Welcome Here Project across our services.
+• upholding Rainbow Tick Accreditation and introducing the Welcome Here Project across our services

 Child safe standards